kyma-project/test-infra/development/image-builder/README.md

   -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
   -export-tags
         Export parsed tags as build-args into dockerfile.
-Each tag will have number added to it in format `DOCKER_TAG_x` where x is index of tags array.
+Each tag will have format TAG_x where x is either tag name passed along with tag (see: Named Tags section).
 ```